programminghistorian/jekyll/lessons/vector-layers-qgis.md

     Charlottetown and then click repeatedly at points along the road to Princetown and you will see the line being created.
 Repeat until you arrive at Princetown, then right-click.
-In the resulting Attributes – road window, in the Name field enter “to Princetown” and in the Year field enter 1798.
+In the resulting Attributes – road window, in the Name field enter "to Princetown" and in the Year field enter 1798.
 Click OK

 {% include figure.html src="../images/pei15.png" caption="Figure 15" %}